ucsd-progsys/liquid-server/README.md

 Usage Notes
 -----------

-1. Command line parameters (e.g. include directories) can be passed via LIQUID pragmas in the source file.
+1. Command line parameters (e.g. include directories) should be passed via pragmas (e.g. {-@ LIQUID ... @-}) in the source file.

 2. Include directories don't work for remote use, only local.

 3. When running in local mode, you should also be able to **save** a file.